 Tips for Using the Google Structured Data Testing Tool

 - Click on an entity on the right side of the page.
-Where it exists in the code will be highlighted on the left side of the page.
+The tool will show you where it is located in the code on the left side of the page.
 This way you can track something down (like an error) quickly.

 - You can edit the code on the left-hand side panel.
 This is useful if you’re troubleshooting an error and want to try and type in a solution quickly.
 After you’ve finishing making some changes, click the validation button.